How To Clean the Glass Inside the Oven Door

 If you get to a point where you’re unsure how to reassemble the oven door, have a service technician visit your home and reinstall the oven door on your stove.

-To keep your oven in top shape, schedule annual professional maintenance on your range.
-A Sears Technician will visit your home and perform the following tasks:
+To keep your oven in top shape, schedule annual maintenance on your range.
+Routine maintenance ensures your range will provide you with years of reliable service.
+A Sears technician will perform the following tasks:

 • Inspect the entire electrical system for proper grounding and secure connections.